ifti-khan/cookbook/README.md

 * As a user, I want to be able to register to the website, so that I can login and have full access to the web application.

-* As a user, I want to be able to view my account profile, so that I can change my username and password.
+* As a user, I want to be able to login, so that I can create my own recipes.

 * As a user, I want to be able to logout of my account from any page.

-* As a user, I want to be able to login, so that I can create my own recipes.
+* As a user, I want to be able to visit my account/profile page, so that I can change my username and password.

-* As a user, I want to add new recipes, so that I can store and share my recipes.
+* As a user, I want to be able to add multiple recipes, so that I can store and share my recipes.

-* As a user, I want a detailed recipe form, so that I can create a well detailed recipe instructions for another user to follow.
+* As a user, I want a detailed add recipe form, so that I can fill in the form with great detail for the next user to follow.

-* As a user, I want to be able to view all recipe details, so that I can follow the detailed instructions on how to cook the food dish.
+* As a user, I want to be able to view all recipe and details, so that I can follow the detailed instructions on how to cook that food dish.

 * As a user, I want to be able to edit my recipes, so that I can fix mistakes or update them.

-* As a user, I want to be able to delete my recipes added to the database.
+* As a user, I want to be able to delete my recipes which i have created.

 * As a user, I want to able to view my recipes only, so that I can see how many recipes I have created.

-* As a user, I want to be able to view all recipes without registering, so that I do not have to create an account or log in.

 * As a user, I want to be able to contact the website administrator, so that if have any question or issues they can be addressed.

-* As a user, I want to access the web application on different device sizes, so that I can view the website on the go.

 # Design
 ## Framework